Qadura Fares

+From 1981 to 1994, Fares was in Israeli prisons, where he became fluent in Hebrew.
+In 1996, he was elected to the Palestinian Legislative Council representing Ramallah and Al-Bireh.

 Fares was not nominated in the united list for the 2006 elections, and ran unsuccessfully as an independent in the Ramallah district.
 Also, since at least 2011, Fares has been consistently referred to as the "head" of the Palestinian Prisoners Club, so it is unclear exactly what position Fares actually holds as he is not listed as either the President nor the Executive Director of the club, positions clearly identified with other individuals.